0xumarkhatab/Simplified-Clarity-Mini-Course/Functions.md

-Meanwhile, give a tap on your back because you are really doing great work ✨
+Meanwhile, give a tap on your back because you are doing great work ✨